 Lightweight Directory Access Protocol (LDAP) injections are arguably the most dangerous type of injection attack.
 The data accessed via LDAP is usually valuable and confidential.

-LDAP is commonly used in web applications for authentication, authorisation, and storing and retrieving confidential data.
-Users typically utilise this protocol to manage user accounts, organise groups of users within an organisation, and synchronise files across multiple systems.
+LDAP is commonly used in web applications for authentication, authorization, and storing and retrieving confidential data.
+Users typically utilize this protocol to manage user accounts, organize groups of users within an organization, and synchronize files across multiple systems.
 Consequently, an attack on LDAP is an assault on the backbone of a web application.

-The OWASP (Open Web Application Security Project) defines an LDAP injection as an attack that exploits web apps using LDAP for authentication and authorisation purposes.
-An LDAP injection attack begins in an insecure app with un-sanitised LDAP statements input by a malicious user.
-These injected queries can then execute arbitrary commands, such as granting unauthorised permissions to modify LDAP tree content.
+The OWASP (Open Web Application Security Project) defines an LDAP injection as an attack that exploits web apps using LDAP for authentication and authorization purposes.
+An LDAP injection attack begins in an insecure app with un-sanitized LDAP statements input by a malicious user.
+These injected queries can then execute arbitrary commands, such as granting unauthorized permissions to modify LDAP tree content.